-In determining the compensation of our executive officers, the Compensation Committee evaluates total overall compensation (for our executive officers as well as our entire employee base), as well as the mix of salary, and incentive compensation, using a number of factors including the following:
+In determining the compensation of our executive officers, the Compensation Committee evaluates total overall compensation (for our executive officers as well as our entire employee base), as well as the mix of salary and incentive compensation, using a number of factors including the following:

-- · Historical cash and equity compensation levels; - The financial performance of the Company primarily as measured by core net operating income per common share, comprehensive income per common share and total economic return (defined as dividends per share and the change in book value per common share divided by beginning book value per common share); - The operating performance of the Company;

-- The performance of the executive officers, as determined by Mr. Boston and reviewed by the Compensation Committee in the case Mr. Benedetti and Ms. Popenoe, and as determined by the Compensation Committee and recommended to the independent directors in the case of Mr. Boston; - Total general and administrative expense, and the ratio of such expense as a percentage of shareholders' equity; and - Comparative industry and market data.
+- historical cash and equity compensation levels; - the financial performance of the Company primarily as measured by core net operating income per common share, comprehensive income per common share, changes in book value per common share and total economic return (defined as dividends per share and the change in book value per common share divided by beginning book value per common share); - the operating performance of the Company; - the performance of the executive officers, as determined by Mr. Boston and reviewed by the Compensation Committee in the case of Mr. Benedetti and Ms. Popenoe, and as determined by the Compensation Committee and recommended to the independent directors in the case of Mr. Boston; - total general and administrative expense, and the ratio of such expense as a percentage of shareholders' equity; and - comparative industry and market data.

 With respect to comparative industry data, with assistance from management, and in some years FPL, the Compensation Committee periodically reviews executive salaries, compensation structures and the financial performance of comparable companies in a designated peer group recommended by FPL.
 The peer group used for comparison purposes may change from year to year but focuses principally on public mortgage REITs that have a similar market capitalization and/or have a similar business to ours or are similar to our Company in complexity.
 Many mortgage REITs are externally managed and executive officer compensation for them is not readily available.
-The most recent executive compensation peer group comparison analysis prepared by FPL for the Compensation Committee was in October 2013 and included the following companies: Arbor Realty Trust, Capstead Mortgage Corporation, CYS Investments, Inc., MFA Financial, Inc., New York Mortgage Trust, Inc., Northstar Realty Finance Corp, RAIT Financial Trust and Redwood Trust, Inc. The Compensation Committee did not utilize specific peer company compensation information for determining compensation for 2017 from FPL but instead reviewed compensation of executive officers for several of these mortgage REIT peers, including Arlington Asset Investment Corporation, Capstead Mortgage Corporation, CYS Investments, Inc., MFA Financial, Inc. and New York Mortgage Trust, Inc., based on their proxy statement disclosure in connection with considering salaries of our executive officers and performance targets for 2017 under the Executive Incentive Plan.
+The Compensation Committee did not engage FPL to review executive compensation for 2019.
+Instead the Compensation Committee reviewed compensation of executive officers for several mortgage REIT peers that are internally managed and/or are comparable to the Company's size and business model, including AG Mortgage Investment Trust, Inc., Arlington Asset Investment Corporation, Capstead Mortgage Corporation, MFA Financial, Inc. and New York Mortgage Trust, Inc., based on their proxy statement disclosure in connection with considering salaries of our executive officers and performance targets for 2019 under the Executive Incentive Plan.